Off The Grid: Detection of Primitives for Feed-Forward 3D Gaussian Splatting: Introduction

 \section{Introduction}

-The recent introduction of 3D Gaussian Splatting~\cite{kerbl3Dgaussians} (3DGS) has marked a significant leap forward in the reconstruction and photorealistic rendering of 3D scenes.
-This point-based scene representation is highly efficient to render, enabling photorealistic interactive applications~\cite{Matsuki2024, moreau2024human, jiang2024hifi4g}, although it is generally slower to fit from a set of images than some of its predecessors\ \cite{mueller2022instant}.
+The recent introduction of 3D Gaussian Splatting~\cite{kerbl3Dgaussians} (3DGS) has marked a significant leap forward in the reconstruction of photorealistic 3D scenes.
+This point-based scene representation is highly efficient to render, enabling photorealistic interactive applications~\cite{Matsuki2024, moreau2024human, jiang2024hifi4g, shaw2026ico3d}, although it is generally slower to fit from a set of images than some of its predecessors\ \cite{mueller2022instant}.
 Starting from images, the standard pipeline first performs 3D reconstruction with Structure-from-Motion~\cite{schoenberger2016sfm} (SfM), and then optimizes Gaussian primitive parameters by rendering images in an iterative fashion.
 Following the initial optimization procedure, this process typically takes tens of minutes to hours.

-An alternative methodology uses feed-forward models~\cite{charatan23pixelsplat,jiang2025anysplat} that predict 3D Gaussians directly from images through neural networks, enabling scene reconstruction in a single feed-forward step.
+An alternative approach uses feed-forward models~\cite{charatan23pixelsplat,jiang2025anysplat} that predict 3D Gaussians directly from images through neural networks, enabling scene reconstruction in a single feed-forward step.
+Early research has primarily focused on developing \textit{pose-free} methods~\cite{ye2024no, huang2025no, kang2025selfsplat} that remove dependence on pre-computed camera poses.
 This task is challenging because the model needs to solve the 3D reconstruction problem before predicting photorealistic primitives.
-Early research has primarily focused on developing \textit{pose-free} methods~\cite{ye2024no, huang2025no, kang2025selfsplat} that remove dependence on pre-computed camera poses.
 Less attention has been given to designing effective ways to accurately decode 3D Gaussian primitives from images to obtain higher-quality models.